Guided DMARC enforcement for real-world sender ecosystems

 Once all authorized senders are aligned, SpoofSentry recommends moving to p=quarantine with a percentage ramp.
 Monitor quarantine results for a defined observation period, then advance to p=reject.
 Each stage includes clear success criteria so you know when it is safe to proceed.

-Unknown senders are flagged for review with as much context as possible: IP ranges, geographic origin, volume patterns, and header signatures.
-Your team decides whether each unknown sender is legitimate or unauthorized.
+Unknown senders are flagged for review with context: IP ranges, geographic origin, volume patterns, and header signatures.
+Your team reviews authorization proposals before any DNS changes occur.
 Once classified, the sender inventory feeds directly into the enforcement simulator for accurate impact projection.

 Frequently asked questions